 REALTORS® Frequently Asked Questions About Zillow

-What every real estate agent needs to know about Zillow’s decision to become a competing brokerage.
+What every real estate agent needs to know about Zillow as a brokerage.

-The Two Biggest Questions That Real Estate Professionals are Asking
+The Biggest Questions That Real Estate Professionals are Asking

 1. As REALTORS®, aren’t we prevented from saying anything bad or disparaging about Zillow because of the Code of Ethics?